 The best way to remove emulsion paint from walls depends on many factors, such as the condition of the paintwork and how many layers there are.
 Some types of emulsion may also be more stubborn and difficult to shift than others.

-There are three main ways to remove paint from wall surfaces: scraping the emulsion off, applying steam, and using a chemical paint stripper.
+There are three main ways to remove paint from wall surfaces: scraping the emulsion off, applying steam, and using a natural paint stripper.

 Whichever method you choose, start by donning a dust mask and covering your flooring and furniture with a dust sheet.
 You’ll also need to prepare a refuse sack to dispose of the stripped paint.